Samsung/tizen-docs/docs/application/tizen-studio/tizen-core/tizen-core-cli.md

 tz new -T dotnet -t TizenElmSharpApp -p elmsharp -w ~/workspace
 ```

-Once the different types of projects are created in the workspace, dependencies can be added between the projects as mentioned in the section [Adding dependency between projects](#multiapp-and-adding-dependency-between-projects).
+Once the different types of projects are created in the workspace, dependencies can be added between the projects as mentioned in the section [adding dependency between projects](#multiapp-and-add-dependency-between-projects).

-The rest of the functionalities: [build](#build-the-project), [pack](#package-a-tizen-application-with-signing), [install](#install-the-application-on-a-target), [run](#run-the-application-on-a-target), [setting working_folder](#set-the-working-folder), [adding dependency](#multiapp-and-adding-dependency-between-projects) have the same behaviour in the hybrid workspace.
+The rest of the functionalities: [build](#build-the-project), [pack](#package-a-tizen-application-with-signing), [install](#install-the-application-on-a-target), [run](#run-the-application-on-a-target), [setting working_folder](#set-the-working-folder), [adding dependency](#multiapp-and-add-dependency-between-projects) have the same behaviour in the hybrid workspace.

 ## Install the application on a target

-The command installs a Tizen application on a specified target or serial device.
+The command installs a Tizen application on a specified target or serial device:

 **Syntax:**